Pniv

 Pniv (Пнів, Pniów, Пнев) is a village located in Nadvirna Raion in Ivano-Frankivsk Oblast in western Ukraine.
 It belongs to Pasichna rural hromada, one of the hromadas of Ukraine.

+The village was founded in 1482.

 From the mid-14th century until 1772 (see Partitions of Poland) the village was part of the Kingdom of Poland.
 In 1772, it was annexed by the Habsburg Empire, and remained in the province of Galicia until late 1918.
 In the inter-war years, the borders changed and the town became part of the Second Polish Republic.
-Following the 1939 invasion of Poland, it was annexed into the Ukrainian SSR (see also Molotov-Ribbentrop pact).
+Following the 1939 invasion of Poland, it was annexed into the Ukrainian SSR (see also Molotov–Ribbentrop pact).
 The village was occupied by the Germans in 1941 during World War II.
 After the war it was once again absorbed into the Ukrainian SSR.
 Since its independence in 1991, the village has been part of Ukraine.